-The accompanying condensed consolidated financial statements of pSivida Corp. and subsidiaries (the "Company") for the three months ended December 31, 2011 and 2010 are unaudited.
+The accompanying condensed consolidated financial statements of pSivida Corp. and subsidiaries (the "Company") for the three and nine months ended March 31, 2012 and 2011 are unaudited.
 Certain information in the footnote disclosures of these financial statements has been condensed or omitted in accordance with the rules and regulations of the Securities and Exchange Commission (the "SEC").
 These financial statements should be read in conjunction with the Company's audited consolidated financial statements and footnotes included in its Annual Report on Form 10-K for the fiscal year ended June 30, 2011.
 In the opinion of management, these statements have been prepared on the same basis as the audited consolidated financial statements as of and for the year ended June 30, 2011, and include all adjustments that are necessary for the fair presentation of the Company's financial position, results of operations and cash flows for the periods indicated.
 The preparation of financial statements in accordance with U.S. generally accepted accounting principles ("GAAP") requires management to make assumptions and estimates that affect, among other things, (i) reported amounts of assets and liabilities; (ii) disclosure of contingent assets and liabilities at the date of the consolidated financial statements; and (iii) reported amounts of revenues and expenses during the reporting period.
-The results of operations for the three and six months ended December 31, 2011 are not necessarily indicative of the results that may be expected for the entire fiscal year or any future period.
+The results of operations for the three and nine months ended March 31, 2012 are not necessarily indicative of the results that may be expected for the entire fiscal year or any future period.

 The Company develops tiny, sustained release, drug delivery products designed to deliver drug at a controlled and steady rate for months or years.
 The Company is currently focused on the treatment of chronic eye diseases utilizing its core technology systems, DurasertTM and BioSiliconTM.
-ILUVIEN®, the Company's lead product candidate based on its Durasert technology, is under review by the Medicines and Healthcare products Regulatory Agency ("MHRA") in the United Kingdom and certain other regulatory authorities in the European Union (the"EU") for the treatment of diabetic macular edema ("DME").
-An investigator-sponsored Investigational New Drug ("IND") opened for an injectable insert designed to treat posterior uveitis of the same design as ILUVIEN and an investigator-sponsored trial is ongoing for an injectable bioerodible insert designed to treat glaucoma and ocular hypertension.
+ILUVIEN®, the Company's lead product candidate, received a positive outcome from the European Union ("EU") Decentralized Procedure ("DCP") in February 2012 with a determination that ILUVIEN is approvable for the treatment of vision impairment associated with chronic diabetic macular edema ("DME") considered insufficiently responsive to available therapies.
+An investigator-sponsored Investigational New Drug ("IND") is open for an injectable insert of the same design as ILUVIEN designed to treat posterior uveitis and an investigator-sponsored trial is ongoing for an injectable bioerodible insert designed to treat glaucoma and ocular hypertension.